aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-RenderShape-RenderShapeToStream.cpp" >}}

-The **ImageSaveOptions** class enables you to specify a variety of options that control how the image is rendered.
+The **ImageSaveOptions** class allows you to specify a variety of options that control how the image is rendered.
 The functionality described above can be applied in the same manner to the **GroupShape** and **Shape** nodes.

 ## Rendering to a .NET Graphics Object